holidaycheck/tech-blog/_posts/2019-06-15-browsertools#3-waterfall-chart.md

   // with
   redirectDuration = redirectEnd - redirectStart
 ```
-(`redirectDuration` is a variable that I introduced, the spec does not define it).
+("redirectDuration" is a variable that I introduced, the spec does not define it).